Developing the skills of emerging writers and artists.

 Who is this program for?

-The FIFA program is designed primarily for mature Indigenous students who wish to develop specialized skills in creative writing and/or visual arts in an Indigenous context.
+The FIFA program is designed for Indigenous students who wish to develop specialized skills in creative writing and/or visual arts in an Indigenous context.
 Students may complete the program on a full-time basis with part-time learning options available.
 Learners are encouraged to complete the 13.5 units of course work for certificate completion.

 Many former En'owkin fine arts students have become professional artists, authors, actors and educators.